 7. NOT PART OF STATE OR DFCM: Recipient, in its performance of services or provisions of goods with the funds received pursuant to this Agreement, shall act in an independent capacity and not as officers or employees or agents of DFCM or the State of Utah.
 Recipient’s representations or performance shall in no way lead to any liability or responsibility of DFCM or the State of Utah.

 8. NONAPPROPRIATION OF FUNDS, REDUCTION OF FUNDS, OR CHANGES IN LAW: Immediately upon written notice delivered to Recipient, this Agreement and/or any transfer of funds under this Agreement may be reduced, terminated and/or modified in whole or in part at the sole discretion of DFCM, if DFCM reasonably determines that: (i) a change in Federal or State legislation or applicable laws materially affects the ability of either Party to perform under the terms of this Agreement or Recipient’s financial circumstance materially affects the ability of Recipient to perform under this Agreement; or (ii) that a change or probable change in available funds affects DFCM’s ability to pay under this Agreement.
 A change or probable change in available funds as used in this paragraph includes, but is not limited to, a change or probable change in Federal or State funding, whether as a result of a legislative act, a legislative failure to act, or by order of the President or the Governor.
-If a written notice is delivered under this paragraph 8, DFCM and the State of Utah will not be liable for any funding, performance, commitments, compensatory, consequential, or liquidated damages penalties, expenses and/or costs of any nature whatsoever arising under and/or related to this Agreement and/or arising out of, related to and/or caused by a change or probable change in available funds.
+If a written notice is delivered under this paragraph 8, DFCM and the State of Utah will not be liable for any funding, performance, commitments, compensatory, consequential, or liquidated damages, penalties, expenses and/or costs of any nature whatsoever arising under and/or related to this Agreement and/or arising out of, related to and/or caused by a change or probable change in available funds.
 Recipient acknowledges and agrees that the Utah Legislature may modify, terminate and/or reduce funding under this Agreement at any time and any actions taken by Recipient under this Agreement in reliance on the funding currently provided herein is at Recipient’s sole risk.

 9. PUBLIC INFORMATION: Recipient agrees that this Agreement, related purchase orders, related pricing documents, and invoices will be public documents and may be available for public and private distribution in accordance with the State of Utah’s Government Records Access and Management Act (GRAMA).
 Recipient gives DFCM and the State of Utah express permission to make copies of this Agreement, related sales orders or documents of any sort, related pricing documents, and invoices in accordance with GRAMA.
 DFCM and the State of Utah are not obligated to inform Recipient of any GRAMA requests for disclosure of this Agreement, related purchase orders or documents of any sort, related pricing documents, or invoices.